dspytdao/Algo_AMM/README.md

 Liquidity Shares and Voting Shares can only be released after the creator of the contract moderated the outcome.

+As a prediction market maker on Algorand, our primary role would be to provide liquidity to users who are looking to buy and sell prediction market tokens on the platform.
+This involves creating markets for events or outcomes, such as the winner of a political election or the outcome of a sports game, and setting prices for these tokens based on supply and demand.

 ## Requirements

 1. [Vscode](https://code.visualstudio.com/) or another IDE